a5221985/tutorials/Deployment_Tools/master_kubernetes_with_docker_on_google_cloud_aws_and_azure.md

 	3. 12 months $300 account

 ### Constructing Kubernetes Cluster with Google Kubernetes Engine (GKE) ###
+1. Cluster:
+	1. Resource manager: manages resources
+		1. resource: servers (in the cloud - virtual servers)
+			1. AWS EC2
+			2. Azure VMs
+			3. GC Compute Engine
+			4. Kubernetes: Nodes (thousands)
+		2. Managers: Master Nodes
+			1. For high availability - multiple master nodes
+		3. Cluster:
+			1. Combination of nodes and master nodes
+				1. Worker nodes or simply nodes
+				2. Master nodes - ensure nodes are available and are dealing with some work
+	2. How to provision:
+		1. Dashboard:
+			1. Clusters: Create Cluster
+			2. Workloads: manage applications or containers

 ### Review Kubernetes Cluster and Learn Few Fun Facts about Kubernetes ###
 ### Deploy Your First Spring Boot Application to Kubernetes Cluster ###
 ### Save Your Free Credits ###